Law Office of Michelle Ball Sports/CIF CIF Now Banning Parents And Spectators Who Act Up

 School administration and/or athletic staff shall immediately notify their local CIF Section Office and CIF State Office whenever the school has knowledge of an assault on a game official associated with an interscholastic event in which their school participated or of an assault occurring on their school’s grounds associated with an interscholastic athletic contest.

-We know what will happen to angry parents protesting a call in a “threatening” way… banishment.
+We know what will happen to angry parents protesting a referee’s call in a “threatening” way… banishment.
 Will the same happen to schools who fail to report a spectator assault during a school sporting event?
-Not likely.
+I would say it depends on whether they are found out!

 Student attorney Michelle Ball assists with CIF and sports issues and questions across California.
 As an education lawyer in Sacramento, she can reach to many locations including Carmel, Solvang, Lincoln, Ceres, Pleasanton, Stockton and many other towns.